kindmetrics/documentation/docs/domain/hide_yourself.md

 ```
 Change **yourdomain.com** to your domain you used when installing Kindmetrics.

-If that didn't work, it could be that you use a different address, try to add this line as well:
+If that didn't work, it could be that you use a different address; try to add this line as well:
 ```
 yourdomain.com app.kindmetrics.io * block
 ```

 ### Check if it works
 Go to your website and check if your visits are registered.
-If not it didn't work.
+If not, it didn't work.

 ## Do Not Track
-This was a thing that was bigger before but some browser still use this.
+Do Not Track was a thing that was bigger before, but some browsers still use it.

-This DNT will send a little text on every request to every website you visit that you don't want to be tracked.
-Kindmetrics won't send anything at all if this is enabled to respect users wish to not be tracked fully.
+This DNT will send a little text on every request to every website you visit that you don't want to track.
+Kindmetrics won't send anything if this is enabled to respect users' wishes not to be tracked fully.

 Go to browser specific tutorial how to enabled it for you:
 - [Brave](https://support.brave.com/hc/en-us/articles/360017905612-How-do-I-turn-Do-Not-Track-on-or-off-)